-Set up your P-660R-Tx v2
+Set up your P-660R-Tx v2 under routing mode

-The following procedure shows you how to configure your P-660R-Tx v2 as Router mode for routing traffic.
-We will use SMT menu to guide you through the related menu.
-You can use console or Telnet for finishing these configurations.
+The following procedure shows you how to configure your P-660R-Tx v2 as Routing mode for routing traffic.
+We will use Web Configurator to guide you through the related menu.